Chatbots In 2021: Why They’re More Important Than Ever!

 Going by the wise words of Winston Churchill, “Never waste a good crisis.”
 Chatbots do a good deal of damage-reversal in a very understated way.
 The chatbot business is prophesied to reach $1.23 billion by 2025 with a compounding annual growth hike of 24.3% according to a research report by Sellbrite.

-It’s clear that chatbots are here to stay and, in times of empathy, is the best option to act as an extension of the human self.
+It’s clear that chatbots are here to stay and, in times of empathy, are the best option to act as an extension of the human self.